ojousima/ojousima.dps310.c/README.md

 # Continuous integration pipeline
 The project is built on Travis and build status is reflected on a badge on top of the header.

+# Using the project as a template.
+If you wish to use this project as a template for your own project, checkout tag v0.1.0 and change the project name and file names and setup the continuous integration pipeline for the project.